Branch-and-bound for biobjective mixed-integer linear programming: Introduction

-An extensive computational analysis is carried out in \textsection\ref{sec:compute} to test the performance of our \bb{} method.
-Our first test set consists of randomly generated instances from literature.
-Recognizing the need for new and challenging set of large-scale instances, we generate new test instances for BOMILP using some of the single objective instances available in the MIPLIB 2010 library \citep{koch2011miplib}.
-Our initial set of tests is designed to evaluate the utility of a variety of techniques that we propose for use within the \bb{} framework.
+An extensive computational analysis is carried out in \textsection\ref{sec:compute} on literature instances.
 The first of these experiments evaluates our three dual presolve techniques and the results show that duality fixing is the most useful of the three for reducing CPU time.
 In our second experiment, we demonstrate that preprocessing methods utilizing $\epsilon$-constraint scalarization techniques typically yield better primal bounds at the start of \bb{} than weighted sum scalarization techniques.
 Next, we evaluate the performance of various procedures, such as probing, objective-space fathoming, a variety of cut generation techniques, and some minor improvements to our proposed fathoming rules, that we propose in this paper for improving the overall performance of \bb{}.
 These tests indicated that probing prior to each branching decision and objective space fathoming are very useful for decreasing the total solution time.
 The local cuts that we added were not as useful.
-After evaluating the performance of these aspects of \bb{}, we compared the performance of our \bb{} with that of the triangle splitting method \citep{boland2015acriterion} for our test set of literature instances.
-This test shows that our \bb{} uses less CPU time to compute the complete Pareto sets of these instances than the triangle splitting method.
-The performance profile in Figure~\ref{prof} shows the dominance of our \bb{} method.
-We also tested the performance of our \bb{} on large-scale instances developed from the MIPLIB 2010 library.
-Of the 115 instance considered in this test, 34 were solved by our original \bb{} implementation, 43 by a variant of our \bb{} that we propose in \textsection\ref{sec:osgap}, and 40 by the triangle splitting method.
-There were 17 instances which were solved by at least one variation of our \bb{}, but not by the triangle splitting method, and 10 instances solved by the triangle splitting method, but not by either of our \bb{} procedures.
-The performance profile in Figure~\ref{MIPLIB_perf_prof} compares the two methods.
-Overall, the computational experiments show that our \bb{} method is superior than the triangle splitting method on literature instances and performs comparably, and sometimes much better, on new challenging large-scale instances.
+Finally, we compared the performance of our \bb{} with that of the triangle splitting method \cite{boland2015acriterion}, which we recall is an objective space search method, and observe that our \bb{} uses less CPU time to compute the complete Pareto sets of the test instances.

 We conclude this paper with a few remarks in \textsection\ref{sec:conclude}.
 We observe that a majority of the algorithms proposed in this paper can be extended naturally to the multiobjective case.
 The main challenge in developing a fully implementable and efficient \bb{} algorithm for multiobjective MILP is in carrying out the bound domination step.
 We present some directions for future research on this topic.